yash161101/Applied-AI-Batch-A/README.md

 # Applied-AI-Batch-A

-Welcome to the Applied AI Batch A course!
 This repository contains lecture notes, code examples, and interactive demos for various topics in AI and programming demonstrated in class.
 Below, you'll find a list of topics covered along with links to relevant resources.

 ## Topics and Resources